 - English: 4 credits - Math: 4 credits including 1 credit of Algebra II or equivalent.
 Three math credits must be earned at the high school. - Science: 3 credits including 1 Physical, 1 Biological, and 1 Advanced - Social Studies: 3 credits including 1 American History, .5 Government, and .5 World History - physical Education: .5 credit--2 semesters (or PE waiver) - Health: .5 credit - Electives: 6 credits including 2 semesters in Fine Arts (grades 7-12). - Financial Literacy: Students must study financial literacy to graduate.
 This requirement can be met by completing one of the following courses: Economics, Finance and Banking, Personal Finance, Government S2 or Success Bound.
-The class of 2026 and beyond are required to take a Financial Literacy class.
+The class of 2027 and beyond are required to take the Successbound class to earn their Financial Literacy credit.

-CLASS OF 2023 & BEYOND
+CLASS OF 2024

-Earn a passing score on Ohio's high school Algebra 1 and English II tests.
+Earn a passing score on Ohio's high school Algebra I and English II tests.
 Students who do not pass these tests will be offered additional support and must retake the test at least once.
 After taking the tests, there are three additional options to show competency: